EndPointCorp/end-point-blog/2016/03/23/learning-from-data-basics-naive-bayes.html.md

 author: Kamil Ciemniewski
 gh_issue_number: 1215
 tags: machine-learning, optimization, probability-theory, ruby
-title: Learning from data basics — the Naive Bayes model
+title: "Learning from data basics: the Naive Bayes model"
 ---

 Have you ever wondered what is the machinery behind some of the algorithms for doing seemingly very intelligent tasks?
 How is it possible that the computer program can recognize faces in photos, turn an image into a text or even classify some emails as legitimate or as spam?